 In our lily-white neighborhood, unlike urban areas of the city besieged by gun violence and police brutality, we had the casual privilege of feeling emboldened, and never fearful, of guns.

 The year I was fifteen, I went hunting for the first time with my dad.
-That’s how the boys I knew spent weekends during the Fall hunting season.
-I was at what was called “the camp” somewhere in West Texas, and I killed a deer on the first day there.
+That’s how most of the boys I knew spent weekends during the Fall hunting season.
+At what was called “the camp,” somewhere in West Texas, I killed a deer the first day there.
 It was exhilarating.

 It wasn’t until several years after I stopped hunting that I first thought seriously about guns.
-In my early 20s, I went with my dad to a gun range for the first time.
-It was Texas in the late 90s.
-I had tagged along one Sunday out of equal amounts curiosity and boredom.
+In my early twenties, while visiting my parents, I went with my dad to a gun range for the first time.
+It was the late 90s, where he still lived in Texas.
+I’d tagged along one Sunday out of equal amounts curiosity and boredom.

 The gun range that afternoon was crowded with men when we arrived.
 Some had children with them, all of them boys.
 They shot rifles at bulls-eye targets tacked to bales of hay in the distance.
 Some of the shooters sat, balanced against a wooden backdrop, and some looked through binoculars between shots to judge aim.

 Along with the rifle, my dad had brought a new pistol.
-The hunting rifle no longer interested me, but I had never shot a handgun myself.
+The hunting rifle no longer interested me, but I’d never shot a handgun.
 I was intrigued, so I decided to try it.
 Next to the rifle range was a separate handgun range.
 No one was there when a teenage guide in a reflective orange vest led me over.
 It was smaller, the targets seemed closer, and you couldn’t sit down to shoot—only stand.

 The main difference between it and the rifle range was the targets.
 They were paper silhouettes of a person’s upper body and head—bull’s-eye on the chest.
 Before I even started shooting, I realized this felt different than hunting.

-Holding a heavy, three-foot rifle was a stark contrast to a weapon that fit in my pocket.
+Holding a heavy, three-foot rifle is a stark contrast to a weapon that fits in your pocket.

-Despite the exchange we also see in America with horrific regularity—between law enforcement and unarmed citizens—we white folks have little reason to picture ourselves on the receiving end.
+Despite the exchange we also see in America with horrific regularity—between law enforcement and unarmed citizens—we white folks still have far less reason to picture ourselves on the receiving end.